 SSERVI Central also interfaces with lunar and small bodies science and exploration programmatic elements by providing leadership for community input to surveys such as the Planetary Decadal, working with the Lunar Exploration & Analysis Group (LEAG), Small Bodies Analysis Group (SBAG), and the science and exploration community, and by serving as an interface between the commercial space sector and the science community, including NASA.
 SSERVI also hosts an array of focus groups and seminars.
 The Director’s Seminar Series and the Lunar Commerce Seminar Series are archived online and available to anyone.

-In addition to supporting the general science community, SSERVI Central provides a core for the SSERVI teams’ Education/ Public Outreach (EPO) community, supporting both the teams’ EPO efforts and broader lunar and small bodies-themed collaborations such as Moon Zoo and International Observe the Moon Night.
+In addition to supporting the general science community, SSERVI Central provides a core for the SSERVI teams’ public engagement goals, supporting both the teams’ efforts and broader lunar and small bodies-themed collaborations such as Moon Zoo and International Observe the Moon Night.
 SSERVI Central also is a source and repository for our community’s education materials, which are available to anyone.
 For higher education, SSERVI Central provides funding for undergraduate internships and runs a competitive post-doctoral program that places young researchers in SSERVI’s teams.

 If you are interested in collaborating with the Solar System Exploration Research Virtual Institute teams or Central Office, please contact one of our staff members.